THE LONG AND WINDING ROAD LEADING TO SUCCESS

 “Thank you, that’s fine – next!”

-Out of hundreds of tapes we hear each year we sometimes take on one person.
+Out of hundreds of voice demos we hear each year we sometimes take on one person.
 Always someone with experience, in total harmony with the business who’s put in the energy to make it worthwhile to invest time in.

 If this is discouraging it’s because very few people are capable of becoming top voice artists, but never forget that everyone who is, also started somewhere down near the bottom of the pile and eventually worked their way to the upper end.
 Good luck but please – Take heed!